 - Overturns or rolls

-Comprehensive insurance provides protection for your vehicle if it is damaged by something other than a collision with a vehicle or object, or if your vehicle is stolen.
+Comprehensive insurance protects your vehicle if it's damaged by something other than a collision with a vehicle or object or if your vehicle is stolen.

-Fire and Theft with CAC provides similar protection to that of Comprehensive insurance, except its coverage is limited to certain specific, non-collision incidents.
+Fire and Theft with CAC provides similar protection to Comprehensive insurance, except its coverage is limited to certain specific, non-collision incidents.
 Fire and Theft with CAC does not cover windshield claims.

 - Collision insurance will provide protection in case of a collision.

 - Comprehensive insurance will provide protection against almost everything except a collision with another vehicle or object.